 - A. Map of North Burnett Region

 - B. Glossary of Terms and Abbreviations

 - C. North Burnett Region Risk Assessment and Risk Treatments

 - D. Agency Responsibilities

 - E. Disaster Mitigation Opportunities Register

 - F. Biggenden Disaster Support Plan

 - G. Eidsvold Disaster Support Plan

 - H. Gayndah Disaster Support Plan

-- Monto Disaster Support Plan
+- I. Monto Disaster Support Plan

 - J. Mount Perry Disaster Support Plan

 - K. Mundubbera Disaster Support Plan

 - L. BlazeAid

-Annex A - Map of North Burnett Region

-Annex B - Glossary of Terms and Abbreviations

-AIIMS - Australasian Inter-service Incident Management System

-All Hazards Approach

-The all-hazards approach recognises that although counter measures will often vary with specific hazards, it is desirale to establish a single set of management arrangements capable of encompassing all hazards.

-AUSVETPAN
+ANNEX A - MAP OF NORTH BURNETT REGION

+ANNEX B - GLOSSARY OF TERMS AND ABBREVIATIONS
-Australian Veterinary Emergency Plan - A prescribed set of nationally derived plans for certain mammalian, and bee diseases outlining facets of the disease and disease control.

-Average Recurrence Interval (ARI)

-The average period expressed in years between the occurrence or exceedance of a flood of given size

-North Burnett Regional Local Disaster Management Group

-A Group appointed in accordance with Sections 29 and 33 of the Disaster Management Act 2003 and known as the North Burnett Local Disaster Management Group (NBLDMG).
-The functions of the Group are spelt out in Section 30 of the Act.

-CEO - Chief Executive Officer of a Local Government

-Chairperson - The Chairperson of the "Local Group".
+TERM OR ABBREVIATION MEANING AIIMS Australasian Inter-service Incident Management System All Hazards Approach The all-hazards approach recognises that although counter measures will often vary with specific hazards, it is desirable to establish a single set of management arrangements capable of encompassing all hazards.
+AUSVETPAN Australian Veterinary Emergency Plan - A prescribed set of nationally derived plans for certain mammalian, and bee diseases outlining facets of the disease and disease control.
+Average Recurrence Interval (ARI) The average period expressed in years between the occurrence or exceedance of a flood of given size North Burnett Regional Local Disaster Management Group A Group appointed in accordance with Sections 29 and 33 of the Disaster Management Act 2003 and known as the North Burnett Local Disaster Management Group (NBLDMG).
+The functions of the Group are spelt out in Section 30 of the Act .
+CEO Chief Executive Officer of a Local Government Chairperson The Chairperson of the "Local Group".
 The nominee of the Local Government.

-Co-ordination Centre

-A centre established at State, District Disaster or Local level as a centre of communication and co-ordination during disaster response and recovery operations.
-At the local level is known as the Local Disaster Coordination Centre (LDCC)
+Co-ordination Centre A centre established at State, District Disaster or Local level as a centre of communication and co-ordination during disaster response and recovery operations.
+At the local level is known as the Local Disaster Coordination Centre (LDCC) Consequences The outcome of an event or situation expressed qualitatively or quantitatively, being a loss, injury, disadvantage, or gain.
+Chief Veterinary officer (CVO) Chief veterinary officer, who has responsibility for animal disease control in Queensland.

-Consequences

-The outcome of an event or situation expressed qualitatively or quantitatively, being a loss, injury, disadvantage, or gain.

-Chief Veterinary officer (CVO)

-Chief veterinary officer, who has responsibility for animal disease control in Queensland.

-Disaster

-A disaster is a serious disruption in a community, caused by the impact of an event that requires a significant coordinated response by the State and other entities to help the community recover from the disruption.

-District Disaster Co-ordinator (DDC)

-A District Disaster Coordinator appointed under Section 25(1) (a) of the Disaster Management Act, 2003.

-Disaster Management (DM)

-Disaster management means arrangements about managing the potential adverse effects of an event, including, for example, arrangements for mitigating, preventing, preparing for, responding to and recovery from a disaster.

-District Disaster Management Group (DDMG)

-A group formed in accordance with Section 22 of the Disaster Management Act 2003, with functions as defined in Section 23 of the Act and a membership as defined in Section 24 of the Act, and known as the Bundaberg District Disaster Management Group (BDDMG)

-Disaster Operations

-Disaster operations means activities undertaken before, during or after an event happens to help reduce loss of human life, illness or injury to humans, property loss or damage, or damage to the environment, including, for example, activities to mitigate the adverse effects of the event.

-Disaster Response Capability

-Disaster response capability for a local government, means the ability to provide equipment and a suitable number of persons, using the resources available to the local government, to effectively deal with, or help another entity to deal with, an emergency situation or a disaster in the local government's area.

-Emergency Animal Disease

-An animal disease that does occurs infrequently within Australia that can or does initiate an emergency response to contain/control the disease.
+Disaster A disaster is a serious disruption in a community, caused by the impact of an event that requires a significant coordinated response by the State and other entities to help the community recover from the disruption.
+District Disaster Co- ordinator (DDC) A District Disaster Coordinator appointed under Section 25(1) (a) of the Disaster Management Act, 2003.
+Disaster Management (DM) Disaster management means arrangements about managing the potential adverse effects of an event, including, for example, arrangements for mitigating, preventing, preparing for, responding to and recovery from a disaster.
+District Disaster Management Group (DDMG) A group formed in accordance with Section 22 of the Disaster Management Act 2003 , with functions as defined in Section 23 of the Act and a membership as defined in Section 24 of the Act , and known as the Bundaberg District Disaster Management Group (BDDMG) Disaster Operations Disaster operations means activities undertaken before, during or after an event happens to help reduce loss of human life, illness or injury to humans, property loss or damage, or damage to the environment, including, for example, activities to mitigate the adverse effects of the event.
+Disaster Response Capability Disaster response capability for a local government, means the ability to provide equipment and a suitable number of persons, using the resources available to the local government, to effectively deal with, or help another entity to deal with, an emergency situation or a disaster in the local government's area.
+DRFA Disaster Recovery Funding Arrangements Emergency Animal Disease An animal disease that does occurs infrequently within Australia that can or does initiate an emergency response to contain/control the disease.

-EMA - Emergency Management Australia

-Epidemic

-An outbreak of a contagious disease that spreads rapidly and widely.

-Event